STEMpunk™ programming research and development

-Part demonstration, part hands workshop showing how film movies were taken, processed, viewed, and edited along with hands-on experience doing actual editing with a vintage home editing kit.
+Part demonstration, part hands-on workshop showing how film movies were taken, processed, viewed, and edited along with hands-on experience doing actual editing with a vintage home editing kit.
 While working with the old-school technology we will simultaneously do the same editing steps with software on a computer for a stark comparison of just how good people have it these days.

-Simple Machines: Compound Constructions & Humorous Combinations
+Simple Machines: Compound Constructions, Humorous Combinations

 Delve into this playful exploration of how artists and engineers have sought to capture the the most human of all activities - Art.
 Study past and present mechanical attempts to capture the artistic process in the operations of simple and complex machines before building your own art-making automation.